Shenzhen Middle School: Honor Curriculum

 The Honor Curriculum (荣誉体系) is distinguished by students participation in Olympiad academic contests on subjects including mathematics, physics, chemistry, biology, and informatics.
 The Honor Curriculum comprises about 20% of students in SMS.

 Since the Honor Curriculum was established, students have won many provincial, national and international academic awards and honors.
 Each year, some outstanding Honor Curriculum students are directly admitted by universities in China without taking the National Higher Education Entrance Examination.
 Some other excellent students may be qualified to receive "score plus" in the National Higher Education Entrance Examination and are therefore able to be admitted into any universities with scores lower than that normally required.

 The school year of 2011-12 saw a major change in the Honor Curriculum.
 A new class was established to host students who demonstrate an excellent command of languages, humanities, or social sciences.
 Newly enrolled students take an entrance exam to be admitted into this class.

 Integral Curriculum

 The Integral Curriculum (整体体系), also called 3+2, is an unofficial course curriculum distinguished by including both junior and senior high school students.
 The students who enroll in this curriculum in 7th grade are ensured to enter the high school of Shenzhen Middle School.

 The Integral Curriculum provides the students with advanced courses in senior high school, including mathematics, physics, and chemistry competition.
 It is where gifted students start their academic careers.

+Rankings

+In a 2016 ranking of Chinese high schools that send students to study in American universities, the school ranked eight in mainland China in terms of the number of students entering top American universities.